GovTechSG/seed-docs-new/faqs/general-faq.md

 Installing unlicensed software on your GMD is strictly prohibited.
 GMDs are government-managed, and this policy ensures security and compliance.
 Unauthorised software compromises security and violates regulations.

 If you need a particular software for your development work, please follow your organisation's processes to obtain the legitimate version.
-Refer to [Terms of Use](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/terms-of-use.pdf) for details.
+Refer to [Terms of use](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/terms-of-use.pdf) for details.

 </details>

-<details><summary>Can I bring and use my GMD (Government Managed Device) overseas?</summary>
+<details><summary>Can I bring and use my Government Managed Device (GMD) overseas?</summary>

 Users should assess the risk and seek approval from their Reporting Officer (RO) before doing so.